puppetlabs/ezbake/README.md

 that a project has no control over what goes into `default`. `cli-defaults.sh` is under the control of your project.

-For `cli-defaults.sh` to be used, it simply needs to exist at `resources/ext/cli_defaults/cli-defaults.sh.erb` in your project.
+For `cli-defaults.sh` to be used, it needs to exist at `resources/ext/cli_defaults/cli-defaults.sh.erb` in your standalone project.
+If placed in an uberjar, it will not be recognized.
 Since it is an erb template, it will have access to the variables in `ezbake.rb`

 ### Running